scottyle/CloudFormation-AWS/README.md

   This repo contains templates used to create VPCs, Security Groups and EC2 instances on AWS

-  This template document called create-vpc.yml will create a VPC as shown in the diagram, the VPC will contain different CIDR blocks.
+  This template document will be called create-vpc.yml will create a VPC as shown in the diagram, the VPC will contain different CIDR blocks one private and one public.
+The create-vpc will output the VPC-ID, Private and Public Subnet ID which the other stacks will reference.

   Another template document called create-sg.yml will make a security group with two rules: allow SSH from a public space and allow HTTP from a public space.
+This template will reference the create-vpc stack.

-  Finally the last template document called create-ec2.yml will create one EC2 instance with the ability of being located in any subnet in the new VPC and use the security groups created by the stack create-sg.yml
+  Finally the last template document called create-ec2.yml will create 2 EC2 instances with the ability of being located in any subnet in the new VPC and use the security groups created by the stack create-sg.yml